 Most, if not all, issues addressed by the Board relate directly to expanding community services and supports that provide opportunities for self-determination and independent living for individuals with disabilities.
-Areas of Board advocacy include expansion of Medicaid Home & Community Based Waivers and services, reduction of waiver waiting lists, provider rate and choice issues, and overcoming the compartmentalization and fragmentation of Virginia's service system, including the lack of a dedicated funding or service stream for individuals with developmental disabilities other than intellectual disabilities.
-Related issues currently being addressed are the number of individuals with disabilities, a growing number of them children, residing in Virginia's nursing homes, the growth in Intermediate Care Facilities for Mental Retardation, the increasing conversion of group homes to ICFs-MR, and the need for adequate transportation and housing services that will facilitate community inclusion.
+Areas of Board advocacy include expansion of Medicaid Home & Community Based Waivers and services, reduction of waiver waiting lists, provider rate and choice issues, and overcoming the compartmentalization and fragmentation of Virginia's service system, which until this past year included the lack of an agency "home" for individuals with developmental disabilities other than intellectual disabilities.
+The Board has long recommended designation of a state agency that would serve all individuals with developmental disabilities, including but not limited to autism, and is very pleased that the Department of Behavioral Health and Developmental Services has been named as that home effective July 1, 2009.
+Related issues currently being addressed are the number of individuals with disabilities, a growing number of them children, residing in Virginia's institutions, the need for adequate transportation and housing services that will facilitate community inclusion, eliminating the Commonwealth's bias toward delivery of institution-based services, and modification of Virginia's home and community based waivers so that all services received in an institution can be received in the community.

-Consistent with its support of the U.S. Supreme Court's "Olmstead v.
-L.C." decision, the Board is an active participant in Virginia's Community Integration Implementation Team.
-It has also served as a member of the Mental Retardation Waiver Task Force, the Joint Commission on Health Care's Workgroup on Autism, and numerous other statewide workgroups addressing disability service system needs.
-Board-supported initiatives have directly improved training and availability of providers of Positive Behavioral Supports and payment for those services through Virginia's MR and DD Medicaid Waivers.
-The Board played a key role in the state's acquisition of a federal Systems Change Grant and Money Follows the Person Rebalancing Demonstration Project.
-Other on-going interagency collaborations involve emergency planning and management for people with disabilities, improved long-term care information and referral systems, and initiatives to improve planning, delivery, and promotion of health and wellness services for people with disabilities.
+The Board is an active participant in Virginia's Community Integration Implementation Team and its various workgroups.
+It has also served as a member of The Advisory Council on Intellectual and Developmental Disabilities (TACIDD), the Joint Commission on Health Care Behavioral Health Committee's Workgroup on Autism, the Secretary of Health and Human Resources' Workgroup on Autism, and numerous other statewide workgroups addressing disability service system needs.
+The Board played a key role in the state's acquisition of a federal Systems Transformation Grant and Money Follows the Person Rebalancing Demonstration Project.
+Other on-going interagency collaborations included involvement in the establishment of the agency home for developmental disability services, as described above, emergency planning and management for people with disabilities, improved long-term care information and referral systems, and initiatives to improve planning, delivery, and promotion of health and wellness services for people with disabilities.

 The Board regularly monitors and comments on regulatory, statutory, and budget actions affecting services and supports for people with disabilities.
-It has provided input on the Department of Mental Health, Mental Retardation and Substance Abuse Services six-year comprehensive plan covering its restructuring ambitions and has publicly testified in opposition to the rebuilding of two Training Centers.
-Comments have been provided on proposed changes to regulations governing admissions to Training Centers, provider licensure, and human rights regulations as well.
-The Board is also a participant in an inter-organizational coalition which provided extensive comments on state special education regulations still in development.
+It provided input on the Department Behavioral Health and Developmental Services' six-year comprehensive plan covering its restructuring ambitions and publicly testified in opposition to the rebuilding of two Training Centers.
+Comments were provided on proposed changes to regulations governing admissions to Training Centers, provider licensure, and human rights regulations as well.
+The Board also participates actively in an inter-organizational coalition that provided extensive comments on recently adopted changes to state special education regulations.